szedlakmate/truss-model-updating/README.md

 **2** | Maximum compatibility |  |  |  |  |  |  |  | ✔
 **3** | Android mode | ✔ |  |  | ✔ |  |  |  | ✔

-*User defined may vary according to the local configurations.
+*User defined settings may vary according to the local configurations.

 ### Simulations